-MOLLE Panel on the Passenger side Gear Garage access door. -Typical View
+MOLLE Panel on the Passenger side Gear Garage access door.
+(The driver's side is identical). -Typical View

 Internal Wall and Ceiling Support brackets

 In production of this motorhome, steel support brackets were installed inside the walls that can be used to screw in various objects such as shelving, cabinetry, etc. Do Not use screws longer than 3/4 inch to avoid puncturing something on the other side.
 The brackets are hidden inside the wall, exact location can be pinpointed using a magnet.
 Shown below is a drawing of the approximate locations of the brackets, as well as a picture of the wall and ceiling.